takuti/takuti.me/_content/en/note/volunteering-in-malawi.md

   /note/one-year-in-malawi/]
 ---

 On July 28, 2023, I moved to Malawi, a beautiful landlocked country in southeastern Africa, for a Canadian international volunteering program at [World University Service of Canada](https://wusc.ca/) (WUSC).
-The program is funded by the Canadian government, and the organization sends Canadians, including permanent residents, to developing countries to advance [Canada’s Feminist International Assistance Policy](https://www.international.gc.ca/world-monde/issues_development-enjeux_developpement/priorities-priorites/policy-politique.aspx?lang=eng).
+The program is funded by the Canadian government, and the organization sends Canadians, including permanent residents, to developing countries to advance [Canada's Feminist International Assistance Policy](https://www.international.gc.ca/world-monde/issues_development-enjeux_developpement/priorities-priorites/policy-politique.aspx?lang=eng).

 As of writing, I've already spent three weeks in the country.
 Interestingly, there hasn't been much of a culture shock so far, probably because I visited mostly urban areas where we see a lot of influences from Western countries; at a surface level, if you subtract the economic growth from Southeast Asia, it's here.